-(1) Subsection (2) applies if before the relevant commencement-

-164 Sugar Industry Act 1991, section 25 (Minister's directions to Corporation)

-165 Section 322 (Minister's directions to corporation)

-- (a) a grower has given a notice mentioned in the previous section 48(2) to a mill suppliers' committee about an individual agreement the grower intended to enter with a mill owner before a collective agreement was made by the mill suppliers' committee; and - (b) the notice would have complied with the requirements of section $48(3)^{166}$ if the relevant commencement had happened before the notice was given.

-(2) The notice is taken to be, and to always have been, sufficient compliance with previous sections 48(2) and (8).

-(3) Subsection (4) applies if before the relevant commencement a grower has failed to give a notice as required under the previous sections 48(2) and (8) to a mill suppliers' committee about an individual agreement the grower intended to enter with a mill owner before a collective agreement was made by the mill suppliers' committee.

-(4) Despite the previous section 48(10), the previous section 48(10) is taken to be, and to always have been, of no effect in relation to the failure.

-(5) Subsections (3) and (4) do not limit subsections (1) and (2).

-(6) Subsection (7) applies if before the relevant commencement, a grower failed to give to a mill suppliers' committee, before a collective agreement was made by the committee, notice as required under the previous section 48 of an individual agreement the grower intended to enter with a mill owner after the collective agreement was made.

-(7) Despite the previous section 48, the failure to give notice is taken to be, and to always have been, of no effect for any purpose of this Act.

-(8) A reference in previous section 48(3) to individual agreements a mill owner has entered with growers is taken to have always been a reference to individual agreements entered with growers before the collective agreement mentioned in the subsection was made.
+- (1) Subsection (2) applies if before the relevant commencement- - (a) a grower has given a notice mentioned in the previous section 48(2) to a mill suppliers' committee about an individual agreement the grower intended to enter with a mill owner before a collective agreement was made by the mill suppliers' committee; and - (b) the notice would have complied with the requirements of section 48(3) if the relevant commencement had happened before the notice was given. - (2) The notice is taken to be, and to always have been, sufficient compliance with previous sections 48(2) and (8). - (3) Subsection (4) applies if before the relevant commencement a grower has failed to give a notice as required under the previous sections 48(2) and (8) to a mill suppliers' committee about an individual agreement the grower intended to enter with a mill owner before a collective agreement was made by the mill suppliers' committee. - (4) Despite the previous section 48(10), the previous section 48(10) is taken to be, and to always have been, of no effect in relation to the failure. - (5) Subsections (3) and (4) do not limit subsections (1) and (2). - (6) Subsection (7) applies if before the relevant commencement, a grower failed to give to a mill suppliers' committee, before a collective agreement was made by the committee, notice as required under the previous section 48 of an individual agreement the grower intended to enter with a mill owner after the collective agreement was made. - (7) Despite the previous section 48, the failure to give notice is taken to be, and to always have been, of no effect for any purpose of this Act. - (8) A reference in previous section 48(3) to individual agreements a mill owner has entered with growers is taken to have always been a reference to individual agreements entered with growers before the collective agreement mentioned in the subsection was made.

-(9) A reference in this section to the previous section 48, or a provision of that section, is a reference to the section or provision as it existed before the relevant commencement.

-166 Section 48 (Individual agreement entered by grower with mill owner)
+Section 48 (Individual agreement entered by grower with mill owner)